-Centerville/Womble – A school district located northwest of Pringle, a school was built here in the fall of 1907 by William Carson Womble on land he donated.
+Centerville/Womble – A school district located northwest of Pringle, a school built here in 1907 by William Carson Womble on land he donated.
 After the Womble family moved to Stinnett, the name of the school was changed to Centerville.
-The enrollment was usually between 15 and 20 students and teacher salaries from 1912-1915 were $60 per month.
+The enrollment was usually between 15 and 20 students, and teacher salaries from 1912-1915 were $60 per month.

-Coble Lease – An early Phillips Petroleum Company camp, it was once located on the W.T.
+Coble Lease – An early Phillips Petroleum Company camp was once located on the W.T.
 Coble Ranch.

-Combined Carbon Camp – A small United Carbon Company camp that was once located about two miles West of Sanford.
+Combined Carbon Camp – A small United Carbon Company camp located about two miles west of Sanford.

-Continental Camp – This site was first the company camp of the Marland Oil Company, and later of the Continental Oil Company.
+Continental Camp – This site was first the company camp of the Marland Oil Company and later the Continental Oil Company.
 It was located very near Borger.